watsonindustries/.github/profile/README.md

 # About

-Watson Industries is an open collective for non-profit fan projects related to Amelia Watson and other Hololive talents.
-We are a community of fans who are dedicated to creating fun and useful projects for others!
+We are a Doujin Circle (同人) making software for the VTuber and anime communities that people love!

 All major inquiries to go [@DaniruKun](https://twitter.com/DaniruKun)